 Joseph has a passion for veteran advocacy.
-He transformed his love of horseback-riding and kayaking into therapeutic opportunities for fellow veterans, through programs like Heroes on the Hudson and Heroes on Horses.
+He transformed his love of horseback-riding and kayaking into therapeutic opportunities for fellow veterans, where he volunteers through programs like TROT (Therapeutic Riding of Tucson), Heroes on the Hudson, The Greater Southern Arizona Area Chapter of Buffalo Soldiers, and Heroes on Horses.
 On Fridays, Joseph drives around Tucson, picking up homeless veterans and bringing them to his church, Siloam Christian Church, so they can have a hot meal.

 Joseph looks at it this way, “If you don’t serve mankind then what are you doing in this world?”